-The outbreak of the coronavirus in the first quarter of 2020 may have negative effects on deliveries of outgoing goods as well as on the Company's assets, liabilities, financial position and financial performance in fiscal year 2020/2021.
-The shutdown in April 2020 and the gradual ramp-up of production planned by the automotive manufacturers led to further loss of revenue in the month of May, however, it is expected that, starting from June, production can return to 85% of the level seen prior to the outbreak of the coronavirus pandemic.
+The outbreak of the coronavirus in the first quarter of 2020 may have negative effects on deliveries of outgoing goods as well as on the Company's assets, liabilities, financial position and financial performance in fiscal year 2020/21.
+The shutdown in April 2020 and the gradual ramp-up of production by automotive manufacturers led to further losses of revenue in the month of May.
+However, it is expected that production can return to its old level from June onwards.

 SMP endeavors to counter the situation in the best possible way and has applied the short-term work furlough scheme throughout Germany since the end of March.
-Further details can be found in the chapters "Outlook" and "Risk and opportunities report" of the management report.
-There were no further significant events after the balance sheet date requiring consideration either in the income statement or in the balance sheet.
+Further details can be found in the chapters "Outlook" and "Risk and opportunities report".
+There were no further significant events after the reporting date requiring consideration either in the income statement or in the balance sheet.